SUSTAINABILITY Employee Relations

 To further develop the Group, in January 2023, we opened the Lawson Management School, where the president directly served as a lecturer with the aim of promoting awareness as a business manager and demonstrating further leadership among section managers (mainly branch directors nationwide).

-The School was also opened from September to October 2023 for follow-up purposes and has been well received by participants in each session.
+The School was also opened in fiscal 2024 for follow-up purposes and has been well received by participants in each session.

 Our basic policy as a company is to design a compensation system for directors that is linked to shareholders’ profits through incentives to increase corporate value, sustainable growth and performance improvement, and to provide sufficient and appropriate compensation for the duties performed by each director.